SystemsApproach/ops/control.rst

 control, then it is often the case that the models can be distinguished as "low-level" or "high-level", with only the latter directly visible to clients via the API.
-In semantic versioning terms, a change to a low-level model would then effectively be a backwards compatible PATCH.
+In semantic versioning terms, a change to a low-level model would then effectively be a backward-compatible PATCH.

 5.2.3 Identity Management